Cutkosky Rules for Superstring Field Theory

 Our strategy for proving analyticity of the Green's function in the first quadrant of the complex $\lambda$-plane will be as follows.
 We shall show that for any fixed real values of the spatial components $\{\vec \ell_k\}$ of the loop momenta, the integral over the $\{\ell_k^0\}$'s can always be deformed away from all singularities of the integrand, i.e.\ the integration contour is not pinched.
 As a result the contribution to the integral over $\{\ell_k^0\}$ is non-singular.
 Since this is true at every $\{\vec \ell_k\}$, the result remains non-singular even after integration over $\{\vec\ell_k\}$.

 We shall prove the result by assuming the contrary and then showing that there is a contradiction.
 Therefore let us suppose that there is a subspace $R$ of the space spanned by $\{\vec\ell_k\}$ where there is a pinch singularity.
 This means that on this subspace the integrand becomes singular at some points on the $\ell_k^0$ integration contours, and we cannot deform the $\ell_k^0$ contours away from these points without passing through a singularity.
-We can classify the regions $R$ of this type using `reduced diagram' which is obtained from the original Feynman diagram by contracting to points all propagators whose energies can be deformed away from the poles.
+We can classify the regions $R$ of this type using `reduced diagram' which is obtained from the original Feynman diagram by collapsing all propagators whose energies can be deformed away from the poles.
+This means that we remove each of these propagators and join the pair of vertices that were originally connected by the propagator into a single vertex with larger number of external legs.
 The vertices of the reduced diagram will be called reduced vertices.
-We shall assume that the loop energies flowing through the propagators inside the reduced vertex -- i.e.\ the propagators which have been contracted to points -- have been deformed if needed to keep these propagators finite distance away from their poles.
-Henceforth the propagators of a reduced diagram will refer to only those propagators which have not been contracted to points.
+A given reduced vertex may receive contribution from many different Feynman diagrams.
+We shall assume that the loop energies flowing through the propagators inside the reduced vertex -- i.e.\ the propagators which have been collapsed to points -- have been deformed if needed to keep these propagators finite distance away from their poles.
+Henceforth the propagators of a reduced diagram will refer to only those propagators which have not been collapsed to points.